atlas-bi/website/src/docs/automation-hub/tasks.md

 There is an option to attempt to replace existing files with the same name, however this option is also set on the SFTP server level and may conflict.

-Also, you can prevent an empty file from uploading by checking the box to disable empty uploads.
+Also, you can prevent an empty file (for sql, an output with 0 rows, excluding headers) from uploading by checking the box to disable empty uploads.
 This will also prevent an empty file from being zip'd and sent.

 ## Email